 “Jerry-built.
 The cheap, flimsy constructs of a Mr. Jerry of the Jerry Bros. of Liverpool may have inspired the word jerry-built.
 Jerry-built could also be connected with the trembling crumbling walls of Jericho; the prophet Jeremiah, because he foretold decay; the word jelly, symbolizing the instability of such structures; or the Gypsy word gerry, for “excrement.”
 Still another theory suggests a corruption of jerry-mast, a name sailors and ship builders gave to makeshift wooden masts midway through the last [19th] century.
 Jerry-masts or rigs derive their name from the the French jour, “day,” indicating their temporary nature.

 The cartoon at the top of this post is from a 1939 newspaper quiz that asks the Question “What is the origin of Jerry-Built?.
 Unfortunately their answer was the same as the OED.

-It has also been suggested that it is from the WW1 nickname for Germans and that it refers to a 19th century derogatory name for a public house; ‘Jerry Shop’ or sometimes ‘Tom and Jerry Shop’ but I am quite sure that is not the case, but more about that later.
+It has also been suggested that it is from the WW1 nickname for Germans.
+Another explanation refers to a 19th century derogatory name for a public house; ‘Jerry Shop’ or sometimes ‘Tom and Jerry Shop’ but I am quite sure that is not the case, but more about that later.